 - In "Doomworld", his ideal future is to own half of Central City including all the banks, so he can break into them and escape scott free with the cops letting him walk free without question.

-- Blue Means Cold: He wears a blue parka and his Weapon of Choice is a Freeze Ray.
+- Blue Means Cold: He wears a blue parka and his weapon is a Freeze Ray.

 - Book Dumb: As Felicity is quick to point out, he never finished high school, but what he may lack in academic learning, he makes up by intelligence and careful observation.